What is a Monitoring Survey and Why you should use it?

 • Property managers: To ensure that development companies are complying with their contractual obligations regarding maintenance etc., so as not to adversely affect neighbouring properties’ value or enjoyment of their land respectively.

 Monitoring surveys can be used at any time.
 They are most frequently used before construction starts, but they can also be performed after construction is complete or during the life of a structure.
-Monitoring surveys may also be required when there is a change in land use or ownership of property.

-what type of construction projects needs monitoring surveys?
+What type of construction projects needs monitoring surveys?

 • Buildings – for example, if you are planning to make changes to the structure of your home or office building, you should get a monitoring survey done.